titoBouzout/SideBarEnhancements/readme.md

     **in the side bar)**, and *not* on the open files listed at the top of the side bar, due to a limitation of ST.

+Q: Can the package stop "show preview in a **right** click to a file".

+-   No, ​I'm sorry, can't figure out how to prevent it.

 ## Using the External Libraries

 -   "getImageInfo" to get width and height for images from "bfg-pages".